jnkwrych/jnkwrych.github.io/_posts/2024-04-12-simple-dockerfile-to-run-playwright-on-digital-ocean-app-platform.md

 Here is the script I used to deploy my Playwright Node app to Digital Ocean's App Platform.
 Bear in mind that I have not tested the script in a production environment, but I hope it can help you get your project up and running more quickly.

 <script src="https://gist.github.com/jnkwrych/c647d8653515dc676f7369507795b9d8.js"></script>

+I you have any suggestions or run into problems: [Let's chat here](https://gist.github.com/jnkwrych/c647d8653515dc676f7369507795b9d8#file-dockerfile)